-I left these pieces in the “bath” for about 15 minutes, then wiped them dry.
+I left these pieces in the “bath” for about 15 minutes, rinsed, and then wiped them dry.
 So easy and such great results.

 I inherited this tiny silver child’s cup from my dear Scottish mother-in-law, a wholly devoted lover and collector of all things British Royal Family.
 She purchased this commemorative piece upon the coronation of George VI and his wife Elizabeth as king and queen of the United Kingdom and the Dominions of the British Commonwealth, which took place at Westminster Abbey, London, on May 12, 1937.
 It was black as night (sorry, Mom) before I tucked it into the bath along with the flatware.
 Such a precious treasure, now bright and shiny!

-Realizing not all silver items will fit in a bucket or bowl, there are times you may need to use a commercial silver cleaning product.
-In that case, I highly recommend a polishing cream, Simichrome Metal Polish.
+Realizing not all silver items will fit in a bucket or bowl, and for those who prefer to buy rather than DIY, there are times you may need to use a commercial silver cleaning product.
+In that case, I highly recommend the metal polishing cream, Simichrome Metal Polish.
 It, together with your elbow grease, will do a great job on silver.

-While Simichrome will also clean coins back to mint-condition, please do your own research to discover if bringing them back to like-new condition will destroy their value.
+While Simichrome will also clean coins back to mint-condition, please do your own research to discover if bringing them back to like-new appearance will destroy their value.
 Remember the patina!